 Zhou ZL,

-Injection in treating congestive heart failure (CHF).
-Eighty-three CHF patients with heart function of II-IV grade assessed by New York
+Eighty-three congestive heart failure patients with heart function of II-IV grade assessed by New York

 Heart Association classification were randomly divided into 2 groups.
 The 42